higgi13425/rmrwr-book/_book/io05-importing.md

 OK, after that detour, we should be all caught up - you should be able to run `library(tidyverse)` or `library(readr)` without an error.
 Now that you have {readr} loaded, you can read in some csv data.
-Let's start with a file named `scurvy.csv` in a 'data'folder on GitHub.
+Let's start with a file named `scurvy.csv` in a `data` folder on GitHub.
 You will need to glue together the url_stem and "data/scurvy.csv" to get the full web address.
 Run the code chunk below to see the url_stem and the dataset.

 ```r